 You will arrive in Hallstatt in the late evening or late at night.
-Hallstatt does not have many hotels and this tiny village by the lake has become incredibly popular amongst visitors from all around the world, and especially from China.
+Hallstatt does not have many hotels, and this tiny village by the lake has become incredibly popular amongst visitors from all around the world, especially from China.

-The Chinese tourists normally come in big groups and just stay for a few hours, so if you want to experience Hallstatt without the crowds, then it makes sense to stay here overnight.
+The Chinese tourists normally come in big groups and stay for a few hours, so if you want to experience Hallstatt without the crowds, it makes sense to stay overnight.
 This way, you can start your day before the tourists come.

 Where to Stay in Hallstatt

 Hallstatt has very few hotels, which are quickly booked out.
 If you plan to stay overnight, book early.

 While I believe that ten hours in Hallstatt is definitely enough to see all the (special) places, I can understand if you would like to stay overnight because you have one big advantage and be in Hallstatt when the crowds are not there.

 Things to Do and Places to Visit in Hallstatt